 The knowledge and experience we receive from the Aboriginal communities help us better understand the surroundings and our impact.
 Learning about the traditional cultures, wildlife, and how the landscape has changed over the years is part of our long-term commitment to these communities.

 Our operations provide employment and act as catalysts for local business development.
 We support Aboriginal communities near our operations playing a more direct role in the development of oil and natural gas resources.
-In 2011, Canadian Natural invested $192 million on goods and services from Aboriginal companies in Western Canada.
+In 2012, Canadian Natural invested in excess of $250 million on goods and services from Aboriginal companies in Western Canada.

 Aboriginal Business Development and Employment

-At Canadian Natural we make a point of understanding the protocols when working with the different Aboriginal groups.
-During 2011 and continuing into 2012, we have focused on increasing participation of Aboriginal peoples in employment with Canadian Natural and with our contractors.
+At Canadian Natural we make a point of understanding the protocols when working with Aboriginal groups.
+During 2012, we focused on increasing participation of Aboriginal peoples in employment with Canadian Natural and by working with our contractors; we have identified opportunities for greater participation of Aboriginal businesses across our operations.

 Our Community Liaisons share information about our projects and work with Aboriginal businesses to ensure they are pre-qualified to be part of our contracting process.
-We meet regularly with communities to outline the type of documents we have planned, upcoming contracting opportunities and how to submit bid applications.
-Since 2011, Canadian Natural manages the contractor list through ComplyWorks to improve this process and include more businesses.
+We meet regularly with communities to outline the type of developments we have planned, upcoming contracting opportunities and how to submit bid applications.
+We continue to increase our level of consultation with Aboriginal groups regarding our activities on public lands throughout Western Canada to ensure we work with them on areas of specific concern.